 - Expressing and Understanding "Softer" Feelings.
 When we argue, we feel angry.
 And, when we lead with anger in talking about an issue, the other person typically will get defensive and stop listening, which will prompt us to feel frustrated and stuck.
 However, behind anger, we can often find "softer" feelings, such as sadness, disappointment, shame, guilt, or fear.
 When we express these "softer" feelings, it invites the other person to be more open to our experience and allows us to be more easily understood.

 Through the initial assessment, the therapist and couple have identified predominant themes of conflict and problematic interactions.
 Subsequent sessions focus on addressing these themes by discussing either (1) a recent conflict; (2) an anticipated conflict; or (3) the absence of a conflict when they would have expected one to occur.
 The purpose is not to rehash a disagreement, but rather debrief what happened in a way that promotes a better understanding of each partner's experience.
 During this discussion, the therapist is very active in eliciting "softer" feelings from each partner and supporting the other in truly hearing what's being expressed.
 In this way, partners practice in session the very same strategies that they will employ at home.

-In NYC, Dr. Kaplan is one of only a handful of therapists with expertise in Integrative Behavioral Couple Therapy (IBCT).
-Practicing this form of couples therapy for over 20 years, he has been substantively trained and supervised in the approach by Dr. Andrew Christensen, one of its co-founders.
+In NYC, Drs.
+Kaplan and Anders are two of only a handful of therapists with expertise in Integrative Behavioral Couple Therapy (IBCT).
+Practicing this form of couples therapy, they have been substantively trained and supervised in the approach by Dr. Andrew Christensen, one of its co-founders.
 If you'd like to learn more about IBCT, please contact us or visit the IBCT website.